Living Frugal

 Our grandparents used to set money aside every month for "a rainy day."
 Rainy days are those times when you face serious financial reversals - the kind where a large or larger amount of money is involved, like: a lost job, an accident or illness that prevents you from working for several weeks or months, or skyrocketing prices on gasoline, health care, or taxes (aka inflation).
 A salary that was just about right might now be not enough to make ends meet.

 Extra savings in the bank will see you through until you can get back on your feet or make other arrangements to cover your expenses.
-The rainy-day fund should eqate to several month's worth of slary.
+The rainy-day fund should be equal to several month's worth of salary.
 Six months used to be the recommended amount, but even three months can be a staggering figure for many to try and accumulate.

 Having a good food storage supply will help but it won't pay the mortgage and bills.
 You have to have money.
 Your rainy-day fund can be part of your long-term financial planning, as long as it isn't tied up so tightly that you can't access it if you need it.

-Having an accessible amount of money should be as much a part of your family survival planning as peanut butter and batteries.
+Having an accessible amount of money is part of living frugal and should be as much a part of it as peanut butter and batteries are to survival planning.
 Combined with food storage, it could prevent an unexpected crunch from becoming a disaster in its own right.

 If you are living frugal using these money-saving strategies and spending wisely, your family will be well prepared . . . and you can sleep at night.